smonier/importContentFromJson/README.md

 ## Usage

-1. Access the module’s UI within the CMS interface (jContent -> Additional).
+1. Access the module’s UI within the CMS interface (jContent -> Content Tools).
 2. Follow these steps to import content:
     - **Select the base content path.**
     - **Choose a content type.**